 The northbound side keeps out the way with a much more typical low-level design.
 The northbound access road then drops below the height of that building, allowing a good view from the northbound restaurant.

 The original design requirement was for a single-storey, "unobtrusive" building on each side.
 Granada's two-storey southbound side was later accepted as the best option, but great concern was raised over the tall gas-burning chimney on the northbound side, with planners eventually accepting it was the best place to put it.
-In their usual fashion, Granada frustrated the Ministry by making frequent changes to their plans.
+In their usual fashion, Granada frustrated the Ministry by making frequent changes to their proposals.

-It was the first service area without a public footbridge, although £15,000 was later set aside to build one.
+Frankley was the first service area to be built without a public footbridge, although £15,000 was later set aside to build one.
 Granada were keen to build it, and it was authorised in 1969, but Granada lost interest when the Ministry of Transport showed no interest in paying for it.
-In their early plans, Granada had looked at running a tunnel between the two sides.
+In their early drawings, Granada had looked at running a tunnel between the two sides.

-The lack of the footbridge was a request from the Ministry of Transport when looking for operators of the services here.
+The lack of the footbridge had been a request from the Ministry of Transport.
 They knew the slope would be difficult to build on and wanted a different facility on each side of the motorway to account for this.
 They were willing to lease each side to a different operator but this did not happen.
-In 1969 Granada received permission to build one, but didn't use it.

-Granada wanted a motel on each side of the road from opening, but at the time this was ruled out as unacceptable.
+Granada wanted a motel on each side of the road from opening, but at the time this was ruled out as being unacceptable.

-Both sides of the services originally included overflow space which has proven useful for expansion.
+Both sides of the service area originally included overflow space which has proven useful for expansion.
 What is now the southbound motel was zoned as a possible overflow lorry park, but was initially left empty.
 The northbound slip road on to the motorway was originally much longer, as it ran through more empty space.

 Neither of the two amenity buildings were initially accessible without climbing steps: northbound had one step by the entrance while southbound had five steps by the entrance and 25 to get to the restaurant.
 This was changed in 1976.
 A "mother and baby" room was provided from opening.